 After remodeling a house or building, you might have leftover building supplies, including used cinder blocks.
 Or, perhaps you found the blocks in an out building that you're finally cleaning out.
-Whatever the circumstance, If the cinder blocks are in good condition, they might still be usable for someone else.
-Fortunately, whether they are usable or not, several disposal options are available.
+Whatever the circumstance, if the cinder blocks are in good condition, they might still be usable for someone else.
+But just exactly how do you get rid of these heavy construction items?

 Video of the Day